OpenNebula/docs/source/management_and_operations/monitor_alert/prometheus/install.rst

    1 kvm-ha-xqhnt-5.test  default    2  20 / 100 (20%)  192M / 1.4G (13%)  on
    0 kvm-ha-xqhnt-4.test  default    1  10 / 100 (10%)   96M / 1.4G (6%)   on

-Executing the `/usr/share/one/prometheus/patch_datasources.rb` script on the "first" (192.168.150.1) front-end should produce the following prometheus configuration:
+Executing the ``/usr/share/one/prometheus/patch_datasources.rb`` script on the "first" (192.168.150.1) Front-end should produce the following Prometheus configuration:

 .. code-block:: yaml